Showing: 1 - 2 of 2 RESULTS

 The New Flexible

-I have always advocated for flexible working, whether part-time, job sharing, shift patterns, flexitime, working from home and freelancing.
-My own experiences in the last 20 years have shaped my belief that the younger generation will embrace a more flexible approach.
-Employers will need to pay more; they will generally need to consider their employment packages and allow their employees a more relaxed approach to their working lives.
+I have always advocated for flexible working, whether part-time, job sharing, shift patterns, flexitime, working from home, or freelancing.
+My experiences in the last twenty-four years have shaped my belief that the younger generation will embrace a more flexible approach.
+Employers will need to pay more, consider their employment packages, and allow their employees to relax more in their working lives.

-I should be sharing the joys of having my children while juggling and holding down a career but I feel guarded continuously.
-I’m not young; I’m not in my early 20’s embarking on my career.
-I’m pretty solid in the belief that my children are why I work hard, why I want them to be proud of me.
+I want to share the joys of having my children while balancing my career, but I often feel guarded.
+I’m not young anymore; I’m not in my early 20s starting my career.
+I genuinely believe that my children are the reason I work hard, and I want them to be proud of me.